johndoesthings2026/bamsucks/README.md

 If you want to upload a legal/police/exhibit document follow this:

-1. Use `python add_document.py ...` (see the detailed usage comment at the top of the file) to scaffold everything.
+1. Use `python add_document.py ...`  to scaffold everything.
 2. Follow the reminders the script prints.
 (This will remind you to add the item to `archive.js` GROUP_DATA so Previous/Next navigation works automatically on the new reader page.)
 3. Run `python add_document.py --check` and `python generate_new_previews.py`.
 4. **Edit `sitemap.xml`**: Add `<url>` entries for the new reader page (`/<your-slug>/`) **and** for the PDF file itself.
 Once the preview PNG exists, also add an `<image:image>` element inside the reader page's `<url>`.